rjbalse/interview/README.md

 # interview
-Device CRUD using vertx
+Iot Device Datstore CRUD using vertx

-= IoT devices datastore

 A simple REST API backend using vert.x framework for IoT devices datastore which will store all the details related to IoT devices.
 Application also provides APIs to